 New artist collectivities formed in the 1950s in Delhi and Calcutta amidst euphoria at the rebirth of India as an independent nation and the trauma of Partition.
-If Delhi witnessed the rise of the artists collective, the Silpi chakra with members from across the border aspiring to new beginnings, Calcutta was full of the energy of the Calcutta Group and Bombay grew to be a major art centre.
+If Delhi witnessed the rise of the artists’ collective, the Silpi chakra with members from across the border aspiring to new beginnings, Calcutta was full of the energy of the Calcutta Group and Bombay grew to be a major art centre.
 Paris cast a spell over young artists from India who set up their studios in what was seen as the centre of the art world.
 If they attracted the attention of western art critics, as for example, when John Berger wrote a review of Souza’s Paris exhibition in 1955, it was taken by these artists as a sign of arrival, and they willfully ignored these critics’ ambivalence towards them and the western critics’ difficulty in relinquishing the category of ‘exotic’ artists.
-Rather than confronting the ‘coloured’ vision of the Western critics, which may have been construed as an adversial position, crucial for an avant garde resistance, it was seen more as an acknowledgement of their practice by those who were closest to the Western metropolitan centers of art.
+Rather than confronting the ‘coloured’ vision of the Western critics, which may have been construed as an adversial position, crucial for an avant garde resistance, it was seen more as an acknowledgement of their practice by those who were closest to the Western metropolitan centres of art.

-The term avant garde came under scrutiny with the rise of postcolonial studies when the very politics of representation began to be problematized via the questions of class, race, gender and sexuality.
+The term avant garde came under scrutiny with the rise of postcolonial studies when the very politics of representation began to be problematised via the questions of class, race, gender and sexuality.

-References:
+References and further reading:

 Kapur, Geeta, When was Modernism: Essays on Contemporary Cultural Practice in India, New Delhi: Tulika, 2000.